 Twin Cities Metropolitan Area (TCMA).
 We seek to understand the dynamics of land change in the city their relationships with human and environmental systems.
-Answering these questions require data ranging from the parcel level to broader social and environmental organization of the landscape.
-Funded by NASA, Minnesota Population Center Faculty Proposal Development Grant, Grant-In-Aid Of Research, Artistry and Scholarship, Office of the Dean of the Graduate School; McKnight Land-Grant Professorship; Faculty Interactive Research Program, Center for Urban and Regional Affairs.
+Answering these questions requires data ranging from the parcel level to the broader social and environmental organization of the landscape.
+Funded by NASA, Minnesota Population Center Faculty Proposal Development Grant, Grant-In-Aid Of Research, Artistry, and Scholarship, Office of the Dean of the Graduate School; McKnight Land-Grant Professorship; Faculty Interactive Research Program, Center for Urban and Regional Affairs.

 Southern Yucatan Peninsular Region (SYPR).
 We have a large amount of data focused on land use and its determinants in this region of Mexico, ranging from household interviews to GIS layers on environmental systems and social institutions (1987-2005).
 Funding: National Aeronautics and Space Administration, New Investigator Program in Earth-Sun System Science; Minnesota Population Center Faculty Proposal Development Grant, University of Minnesota.
 McKnight Land-Grant Professorship, University of Minnesota; National Science Foundation.
 BE/CNH: The Vulnerability and Adaptive Capacity of Coupled Human-Environment Systems in the Southern Yucatan Peninsular Region; Faculty Summer Research Fellowship Program, College of Liberal Arts.